notnuff/vulkanuff/docs/0-basic-triangle/1-initialization/5-logical-device-n-queues.md

    we still need to get handles from LD to access them.
 We can do it with
-   `vkGetDeviceQueue`, which will write handle of specific queue family index to `VkQueue` (and don't forget that we can allocate several queues, so we will need then to specify which one of them we want to use)
+   `vkGetDeviceQueue`, which will write handle of specific queue family index to `VkQueue` (and don't forget that we can allocate several queues, so we will need then to specify which one of them we want to use).
+In this case, VkQueue will be our `graphicsQueue`, to which we will submit all the rendering commands.
+There also will be another queues.